tianheg/til/docs/git/commit-messages-guide.md

 ![Merge](images/merge.svg)

-### Why do some people prefer to rebase over merge?
+### Why do some people prefer to rebase over merge

 I particularly prefer to rebase over merge.
 The reasons include: